 It is a condition of the Code of Practice of the AAA that our members do not charge their clients for reading fees or any other fee (aside from expenses or bank charges) beyond their commission.
 For further information on this, please see our Code of Practice and information on our individual member’s websites.
 Please see clause 9 of the Code for more details.

 I am a new writer, looking for advice on how to go about getting published.
 Can you help?

 As we are a voluntary trade body, we are sadly unable to operate as an information service to the public.
-If you require general information about how to go about getting published or finding representation by an agent, we recommend that you consult a copy of either the Writers’ and Artists’ Yearbook, published by A & C Black, or the Writers’ Handbook, published by Macmillan, which you should be able to obtain online or from any bookshop.
+If you require general information about how to go about getting published or finding representation by an agent, we recommend that you consult a copy of the Writers’ & Artists’ Yearbook, published by Bloomsbury which you should be able to obtain online or from any bookshop.
 Both of these books list agents and publishers in the UK and Ireland, as well as abroad, with some information about the material that each is looking for and an indication of whether or not they will receive unsolicited work.
 They give guidelines for the submission of material and describe the role of a literary agent.

 Do self-published authors need a literary agent?

 There are advantages – not least in terms of contacts, ability to sell rights, and publishing advice – that an agent can offer an author who wishes to self-publish.
 For more information about AAA guidelines on how an agent can assist a self-published author, please see our Guidelines.

 I am a new writer looking for an agent who represents writers in a specific genre.
 Can you tell me who to approach?